humdrum-tools/humdrum-documentation/tool/timebase/index.md

 the second spine) has disappeared from the file as the time-base is only a sixteenth duration.

-The time-base is selected by assigning a `**recip` duration value to the
+The time-base is selected by assigning a <span class="rep">recip</span> duration value to the
 <span class="option">t</span> option.
 Time-base durations may be dotted.

 Comments and barlines are preserved in the output, however, acciaccatura